-ELA students receive DePaul University student ID cards.
-Cards are normally issued the Monday after classes begin.
+ELA students receive DePaul University student ID cards New students may get their ID cards after registering for ELA New Student Orientaion Course.
 DePaul ID cards give students access to all university facilities such as libraries, computer labs and public access printers.
 Many optional services such as meal plans are also accessed using the ID cards.
 Students should carry their IDs with them at all times when on the DePaul campuses.

 What are the dining services at DePaul like?

 DePaul's Dining Services operates full-service, food-court style dining facilities on the Lincoln Park and Loop campuses.
 The types of food available range from pizza and sandwiches to salad bars and full meals…even sushi!
 Optional meal plans are available at a variety of pricing levels.

 To see the selection of meal plans, visit the Dining Plans and Services website.